This three-day break is packed with Tudor heritage, historic accommodation and timeless country walks, around an hour from London

 Lunch: Take your pick from Westerham’s long-standing pubs, cute cafes and chic restaurants for brunch or lunch.

-Afternoon: Chartwell, the country home of Winston Churchill for 40 years, looks as if the Churchill family has just popped out for a walk.
-A visit here is a peek into the private life of this charismatic wartime prime minister, inspired writer, artist and speaker.
-You can see his desk arranged with framed photos, cigars and spectacles, and his garden studio filled with paintings.
+Afternoon: Chartwell,the country home of Winston Churchill for 40 years, looks as if the Churchill family has just popped out for a walk.
+A visit here is a peek into the private life of this wartime prime minister, writer, artist and speaker.
+You can see his desk arranged with framed photos, cigars and spectacles, and his garden studio filled with his paintings.

 Keep your eyes peeled for Jock the cat.
 Churchill loved cats and his pet, Jock, was with him when he died.
 At the request of Churchill’s family, there will always be a marmalade-coloured cat called Jock at Chartwell.

 Opening times of the various attractions mentioned in this romantic weekend break near London itinerary for history lovers vary throughout the year.
 Please check individual attractions’ websites before you visit.
+Entrance fees and parking charges will be incurred.
 Always check availability and book ahead for tours.